ronp001/hygen-create/README.md

 ### Setting target templates directory

 `hygen-create` will look for a `hygen` _templates directory in the following order:
-1. env var `HYGEN_CREATE_TMPLS` if set and points to an existing directory
+1. The `HYGEN_CREATE_TMPLS` environment variable - if set and points to an existing directory
-1. env var `HYGEN__TMPLS` if set and points to an existing directory
+1. The `HYGEN_TMPLS` environment variable - if set and points to an existing directory
-1. an existing `_templates` directory in the current dir
+1. An existing `_templates` directory in the current dir

-`hygen-create` will not create a _templates directory, and will abort with an error if no such directory is found.
+Note that `hygen-create` will *not* create a _templates directory, and will abort with an error if no such directory is found.

 ### Option: parent directory generation